Since becoming a mother I have made my fair share of silly mistakes.

 The mechanic rang.
-One and a half hours!
-I was not going to make it.
+They would now only be..one and a half hours!
+I could make it!

 ‘But is there any way you could please come to me first?’
 I begged in desperation.
 ‘I need to get to school to pick up my daughter!’